omkar-pinjarkar/aws-devops-projects/iam-projects/Project 3 – IAM Least Privilege Policy./README.md

-# Project 03 – IAM Least Privilege Policy
+# Project 03 – IAM Least Privilege (Clean Implementation)

 ## Overview

-This project demonstrates how to design and implement an **IAM Least Privilege policy** in AWS using a real DevOps scenario.
+This project demonstrates a **clean and minimal implementation of the Principle of Least Privilege** using AWS IAM.

-Instead of using broad AWS managed policies, a **custom IAM policy** is created and attached to an **IAM Role** to ensure an EC2 instance has only the permissions it actually needs.

-This approach is required in **production DevOps environments** to reduce security risk.
+An EC2 instance is allowed to **read objects from only one specific S3 bucket**, while all other actions and resources are denied by default.

+The focus of this project is **security, clarity, and correctness**, following real DevOps best practices.

 ---

 ## Objective

-- Understand the principle of least privilege
+- Implement least privilege access using IAM
-- Avoid over-permissioned IAM policies
+- Avoid over-permissioned AWS managed policies
-- Design a custom IAM policy
+- Use IAM Role instead of IAM User
-- Restrict access by action and resource
+- Restrict access to one S3 bucket only
-- Validate allowed and denied permissions
+- Validate permissions through real testing
-- Follow security-first DevOps practices

 ---

 ## Why Least Privilege Matters

-In real-world systems:
+In real-world DevOps environments:
 - Servers can be compromised
-- Credentials can leak
+- Credentials can be exposed
-- Human errors happen
+- Mistakes can cause data loss

 Least privilege helps:
-- Limit blast radius
+- Reduce blast radius
-- Reduce attack impact
+- Improve security posture
-- Prevent accidental data loss
+- Prevent accidental damage
-- Meet security and compliance standards

-**DevOps rule:**
-Over-permission is a security vulnerability.
+Over-permission is a security risk.

 ---

 ## Project Scenario

-An EC2 instance needs to:
+An EC2 instance should:

-- Allow:
-  - List a specific S3 bucket
-  - Read objects from that bucket
+- ✅ Read objects from **one specific S3 bucket**
-- Deny:
+- ❌ Not list buckets
-  - Deleting objects
+- ❌ Not delete objects
-  - Uploading objects
+- ❌ Not upload objects
-  - Accessing any other S3 bucket
+- ❌ Not access any other S3 bucket

 ---